 When examining the murder scene at the marriage bureau a police officer brings the victim's handbag out to inspector Oxford, who correctly holds it with a handkerchief to keep his fingerprints from contaminating the evidence.
 He then he sticks his un-gloved hand inside and feels around, thus contaminating it with his own fingerprints.

-After the camera goes back down the staircase and out the front door into the market, a man walks past with a big sack of tomatoes to cover the transition from the studio shot to the exterior.
-Before he passes (the studio shot), the door frame on the right is clean, but afterwards (the exterior), a greasy black stain can be seen on the right of the "real" door frame above the doorbell.
+After the camera goes back down the staircase and out of the front door into the market, a man walks past carrying a big sack of potatoes on his shoulder, covering the transition from the studio shot to the exterior shot.
+Before he passes (the studio shot), the door frame on the right is clean, but afterwards (the exterior), a greasy black stain can be seen on the right of the door frame above the doorbell.
+The design of the left-hand side of the door frame differs between the two shots and the brass "Duckworth & Co" sign on the frame catches the light in the interior shot but is dull and tarnished in the outside shot.
+There is sudden jump in the positions of the potatoes in the bag between the two shots.
 Also in the exterior shot, a lampshade and the shadow of the archway over the interior door can be seen reflected in the window over the stairs when no such reflection was seen in the studio shot.

 At the start of the movie Blaney is seen finishing the knot on his tie.
 In the next shot (of him coming down the staircase into the bar), he has the same tie but the colored stripes are different in the knot.